ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Use consistent names across modules (yes, we have many legacy deviations - don't make the problem worse!).
 * Use consistent parameters (arguments) within your module(s).
+* Do not use 'message' or 'syslog_facility' as a parameter name, as this is used internally by Ansible.
 * Normalize parameters with other modules - if Ansible and the API your module connects to use different names for the same parameter, add aliases to your parameters so the user can choose which names to use in tasks and playbooks.
 * Return facts from ``*_facts`` modules in the ``ansible_facts`` field of the :ref:`result dictionary<common_return_values>` so other modules can access them.
 * Implement ``check_mode`` in all ``*_info`` and ``*_facts`` modules.
 Playbooks which conditionalize based on fact information will only conditionalize correctly in ``check_mode`` if the facts are returned in ``check_mode``.
 Usually you can add ``supports_check_mode=True`` when instantiating ``AnsibleModule``.